lvmgeo/GISPython/docs/helper_modules.rst

 AGServerHelperNTLM
 ------------------

 *Module contains procedures for typical operations with ArcGIS server.
-All procedures use NTLM authorization (for example in cases where ArcGIS Server services are served through WebAdaptor and authorization is set from active directory).
-For token authorization use AGServerHelper module.*
+All procedures use NTLM authorization.
+For token authorization use AGServerHelpaer module.*

-Functionality corresponds to AGServerHelper.

 .. automodule:: GISPython.AGServerHelperNTLM
 	:members: